Federer recovers from opening-day defeat to sweep aside Thiem

 The 37-year-old six-time winner knew anything other than victory would see him fail to qualify for the last four for only the second time in 16 appearances at the O2.

-But it was a vastly more upbeat Federer who pulverised Thiem 6-2 6-3 than the grouchy character who had trudged off court 48 hours earlier.
+But it was a vastly more upbeat Federer who pulverised Thiem 6-2 6-3 than the grouchy character who had trudged off court after an error-strewn defeat by Nishikori 48 hours earlier.

+Afterwards Federer put his upturn in fortunes, and mood, down to cancelling a scheduled practice session on Monday – and he will repeat the trick on Wednesday.

+“I will do the same again because it worked,” he said.
+“It was not about my forehand, or my backhand, or my serve or anything.
+I guess it was my head.
+For that sometimes you need a break.”

 Federer grabbed a break in the third game against a nervous-looking Thiem and a second for 5-2 on his way to taking the first set.